Neithari/BandwidthPriority/README.md

 # BandwidthPriority
-This software is will give a selected application the least latency possible while delaying others.
+This software will give a selected application the least latency possible while delaying others.

 Thanks to [WinDivert](http://reqrypt.org/windivert.html) it will capture all your packets, prioritize the chosen app and delay the other packets as needed.